ryantxr/email-clear/README.md

 ## Laravel integration

 The application under `code/` now provides a simple Gmail connection flow.
 After registering and verifying your account, visit `/settings/gmail` to connect your mailbox.
-A console command `php artisan gmail:scan` will read recent messages and update the `user_tokens` table with the last scanned time.
+A console command `php artisan gmail:scan` will read recent messages and update the `user_tokens` table with the last scanned time. **Scanning now uses the Gmail API instead of IMAP.**

 A localhost OAuth listener may also capture the tokens or authorization code and POST them to `/api/settings/gmail/callback-shadow`.
 Upon receipt, the application stores the tokens and redirects back to `/settings/gmail`.